OEKO-TEX Certification Guide

 Oeko-Tex Standard 100 label

-Articles that fall within this certification category include woven and knitted fabrics, raw and dyed/finished yarns, accessories, such as zip fasteners, buttons, sewing threads, ready-made articles such as all kinds of garments, domestic and household textiles, bed linen as well as terry products.
+Articles that fall within this certification category include woven and knitted fabrics, raw and dyed/finished yarns, accessories such as zip fasteners, buttons, and sewing threads, ready-made articles such as all kinds of garments, domestic and household textiles, bed linen, as well as terry products.

 STeP by Oeko-Tex label